Isopod00/FO3_to_CoR_Translation/README.md

 ## This tool currently supports:

--Object representation of FO3 Expressions (including predicates with repeated arguments and formulas with typed arguments)
+- Object representation of FO3 Expressions (including predicates with repeated arguments and formulas with typed arguments)

--Object representation of CoR Expressions (both homogeneous/untyped and heterogeneous/typed)
+- Object representation of CoR Expressions (both homogeneous/untyped and heterogeneous/typed)

--Generation of random formulas and automated testing with the z3-solver Python library
+- Generation of random formulas and automated testing with the z3-solver Python library

--Discovery of simplification rules with the help of Z3
+- Discovery of simplification rules with the help of Z3

--Simplification of CoR formulas (both homogeneous/untyped and heterogeneous/typed)
+- Simplification of CoR formulas (both homogeneous/untyped and heterogeneous/typed)

 ## Installation Instructions